-Pablo and I decided to visit Israel and Jordan in 2 weeks.
-We planned this 2 week Israel & Jordan itinerary using information from other bloggers and it turned out to be a lot better than expected.
-We loved every place we visited and every hotel we stayed on!
-See a break down of our Israel & Jordan itinerary as well as recommendations on what to do each day below.
+I decided to visit Israel and Jordan in 2 weeks and planned this 2 week Israel & Jordan itinerary using information from other bloggers and it turned out to be a lot better than expected.
+I loved every place I visited and every hotel I stayed on!
+See a break down of the Israel & Jordan itinerary as well as recommendations on what to do each day below.
 Heads up that it includes a super fun road trip.

 2 weeks in Israel and Jordan – Daily Breakdown